webplatform/docs-wpd/Marketing/Posting_Guidelines/index.md

 ** Summarizing and linking to WPD posts on other channels (like Google+) ** Responding to direct questions or mentions
 * Because Google+ allows longer or more in-depth discussions, often it is appropriate to extend shorter tweets into more substantial posts.
-* '''Every''' proposed post '''must''' be posted to the '''webplatform-site''' IRC channel and receive at least one '''SGTM''' from a trusted member of the community (e.g. an administrator).
+* '''Every''' proposed post and comment  '''must''' be posted to the '''webplatform-site''' IRC channel and receive at least one '''SGTM''' from a trusted member of the community (e.g. an administrator).
 New post types or posts that are potentially controversial should seek more approval before posting.

 == Adding new channels ==
 * Every so often we may want to include more channels in our official line-up (e.g. a Facebook page).
 These need to be approved by the member-webdocs list.